 Partner Jay Eigerman leads the firm’s Zoning & Land Use practice.
-Together with his partners Phil Graeter and Ross Hamlin, Mr. Eigerman represents residential, commercial and institutional real estate developers to secure all necessary government approvals at the federal, state and local levels.
+Mr. Eigerman represents residential, commercial and institutional real estate developers to secure all necessary government approvals at the federal, state and local levels.
 Trained as a city planner and a lawyer, his expertise includes conducting zoning and permitting due diligence, devising and implementing permitting strategies, and writing zoning and permitting opinions for financing.

 Representative projects include:

 - Replacement of an historic former warehouse in Boston’s Fort Point Channel neighborhood with a new 20-story building, with approximately 184 rental apartments and a 96-space parking garage, including environmental impact review, rezoning, and historic preservation and state highway access approvals.